asimlqt/php-google-spreadsheet-client/README.md

 ### Updating multiple cells with a batch request

-When attempting to insert multiple cells then consider using the batch request functionality to improve performance.
+When attempting to insert data into multiple cells then consider using the batch request functionality to improve performance.

 ```php
 $spreadsheetService = new Google\Spreadsheet\SpreadsheetService();